2 Duke basketball players face DWI-related charges

 HILLSBOROUGH, N.C.
-(AP) — Two Duke basketball players — coach Mike Krzyzewski’s grandson and a top NBA prospect — were arrested over the weekend on charges related to impaired driving, according to court records.
+(AP) — The grandson of Duke basketball coach Mike Krzyzewski and the coach’s prized freshman recruit who’s considered a top NBA prospect face charges related to impaired driving, according to court records.

 Michael Savarino, Krzyzewski’s grandson, was pulled over for a stop sign violation in rural Orange County just after 1 a.m.
 Sunday, said Sgt.
 Chris Knox, a North Carolina State Highway Patrol spokesman.
-The 20-year-old junior was driving teammate Paolo Banchero’s white Jeep and admitted that he had consumed “several shots,” according to court records.
+The 20-year-old Savarino, a junior, was driving teammate Paolo Banchero’s white Jeep and admitted that he had consumed “several shots,” court records said.

-A test showed Savarino had a blood alcohol content of 0.08, the level at which a driver is considered impaired, and he was charged with driving while impaired and driving after consuming under the age of 21, records show.
+A test showed Savarino had a blood-alcohol content of 0.08%, the level at which a driver is considered impaired, and he was arrested for driving while impaired and driving after consuming under the age of 21, records show.
 He was released under a written promise to appear in court on Dec.
 9, and his license was temporarily revoked.

-Banchero, who was riding in the back seat, was charged with aiding and abetting impaired driving and was released.
+Banchero, who was riding in the back seat, was cited for aiding and abetting impaired driving and was released at the scene, Knox said.
 He has a Dec.
 8 court date.

 More AP college basketball: https://apnews.com/hub/college-basketball and https://apnews.com/hub/ap-top-25-college-basketball-poll and https://twitter.com/AP_Top25